drmats/pyfup/README.md

 # pyfup

-Basic file upload WSGI application (python 3.x)
+Basic file upload WSGI application (python 2.x/3.x)

-This script brings up a simple_server from python's [wsgiref](http://docs.python.org/3.3/library/wsgiref.html) package and runs a really simple web application on it.
+This script brings up a simple\_server from python's [wsgiref](http://docs.python.org/3.3/library/wsgiref.html) package and runs a really simple web application on it.
 It allows to upload any file using multipart/form-data encoding.